gafabic/gafabic.github.io/Writeups/HoneynetWriteup.md

 ## Basic premise

-As a cybersecurity nerd, I am always interested in getting hands-on experience.
+As an IT professional, I am always interested in getting hands-on experience.
 Theory and certifications are excellent, but nothing can really beat real-world usage.
 Thus, in order to develop further familiarity with SOC operations and non-simulated hacking attacks, I decided to set up a honeynet lab environment.

 While one _could_ set up such a thing locally, I decided that exposing devices in my home network to the internet with the explicit purpose of being attacked was too risky.
-Furthermore, I had interest in gaining experience with Azure Sentinel as Azure environments are very prominent in the business world.
+Furthermore, I had interest in gaining experience with Microsoft Sentinel as Azure environments are very prominent in the business world.

-Below, we will see how I configured and ran this honeynet, what findings I came across, as well as limitations I ran into, lessons I learned, and what I would like to investigate to a greater extent if I get the opportunity to create another environment like this again.
+Below, we will see how I configured and ran this honeynet, what findings I came across; as well as limitations I ran into, lessons I learned, and what I would like to investigate to a greater extent if I get the opportunity to create another environment like this again.

 ## Setup